awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

    + Choose the radio button next to the build project you want to change, choose **Actions**, and then choose **Update**\.
    + Choose the link for the build project you want to change, and then choose **Edit project**\.
 **Note**
-By default, only the 10 most recent build projects are displayed\.
+By default, the 100 most recent build projects are displayed\.
 To view more build projects, choose a different value for **Projects per page** or choose the back and forward arrows for **Viewing projects**\.

 1. On the project details page, type a description in **Description**\.